Penetration Testing

 Let’s see how it can be tested in the DVTA application.
 To do this open up the DVTA application and log in as Vijay and then Add some expenses as shown below.

-Also, we can view expenses so they will retrieve the data from the database, and if you notice the time is automatically taken from the system.
-What is the user change this time from 1:31 am to 2:30
+Also, we can view expenses so they will retrieve the data from the database.
+And if you notice the time is automatically taken from the system.
+What if the user change this time from 1:31 am to 2:30pm.
+Obviously this will result in incorrect unreliable logs on the server-side.

 Author – Vijay is a Certified Ethical Hacker, Technical writer and Penetration Tester at Hacking Articles.
 Technology and Gadget freak.
 Contact Here